xLightsSequencer/xLights/README.txt

-xLights is a show sequencer and player/scheduler designed to control USB/sACN(e1.31)/ArtNET(e.1.17) controllers. xLights also integrates with the Falcon Player. xLights imports and exports sequence data from sequencers such as LOR (SE & SS),
+﻿xLights is a show sequencer and player/scheduler designed to control USB/sACN(e1.31)/ArtNET(e.1.17) controllers. xLights also integrates with the Falcon Player. xLights imports and exports sequence data from sequencers such as LOR (SE & SS),